History Of Odissi Dance Form

 Developments outside Odisha

 Priyambada Mohanty and Dhirendranath Patnaik’s dance performance in Delhi for the Inter-University Youth Festival in 1954 is generally acknowledged as the first time that people outside Odisha noticed the evolving form of Odissi.[21]
 Having watched them dance, the art historian and dance critic Charles Fabri remarked that this dance was one of India’s lost classical forms.
 Fabri asked Indrani Rahman, an established Bharatanatyam and Mohiniyattam dancer, to learn it, which motivated Rehman to train under Deba Prasad Das.
 Meanwhile, in 1953, nine-year-old Sanjukta Mishra (later Panigrahi) from Odisha performed at the Children’s Little Theatre in Calcutta, and garnered acclaim from both the audience and press for her performance.
 She would later go on to become one of the foremost exponents of Odissi and play a major role in its blossoming on national and international stages.
+The institutionalisation of Odissi also helped the dance form gain visibility outside the state.
+In January 1958, Kelucharan and his student, the young Sanjukta Panigrahi, accompanied Kalicharan Patnaik to the All India Dance Seminar in Madras.
+In April 1958, Jayanti Ghose and Deba Prasad gave another demonstration at the All India Dance Seminar organised by the Sangeet Natak Akademi in Delhi.
+On both occasions, the artists performed on behalf of KVK.[22]
+Consolidation, ruptures, and a codified dance

 As the 1950s drew to a close, a group of scholars, gurus and writers began a series of meetings to codify the grammar and repertoire of Odissi, thereby ensuring a uniformity in its execution, and to take it to wider platforms.
 This association of individuals, brought together by their love for Odisha’s dance traditions and the desire to elevate their status, was called Jayantika.
 Led by eminent personalities like gurus Pankaj Charan Das, Deba Prasad Das, Kelucharan Mohapatra, Mayadhar Raut, Raghunath Dutta, Dayanidhi Das, journalists Gorachand Mishra and Biranchi Routray, writers Dhirendranath Patnaik and Kalicharan Patnaik, Jayantika would also try to cement the recently achieved classical status by validating the existing dance with theory from textual sources.
-The association’s first meeting took place on June 22, 1958, in Cuttack[23], and it set off a chain of meetings over a period of five to six years with members coming and leaving at different points
+The association’s first meeting took place on June 22, 1958, in Cuttack[23], and it set off a chain of meetings over a period of five to six years with members coming and leaving at different points.
+Although the group was formed with the hope of creating a consensus, it soon became clear that Jayantika’s work would not be easy.
+Artistic differences came up within the group, especially with regard to how different members envisioned the repertoire of Odissi.
+The divisions were over the spirit of the dance which was becoming a symbol of Odia cultural identity, as it moved to national and international stages with new performers and audiences.

 Pankaj Charan Das, for one, believed that Odissi dance must acknowledge the mahari heritage in spirit and form.[24]
 Pankaj Charan belonged to a mahari family, and, through his work in the Odia theatre companies, he brought the mahari style of dance onto the public stage.
 The 1950s were a time of critical changes for the mahari community as the administration of the Jagannath temple was transferred from the King of Puri, to the state government of Odisha.[25]
 In addition, the popular narrative of the temple dancer’s moral decline was strong in postcolonial India.
 The ritual and social networks that maintained devadasi traditions had been outlawed in Madras and other provinces, with repercussions in other parts of the country as well.[26]
 The maharis were aware of the growing movement around Odia nacha (Odia dance) but were excluded from the ongoing discussions, which were mostly dominated by male gurus and scholars.
 [27] Their applications for grants to establish a school for training young girls in their tradition were repeatedly denied by the State Academy of Music and Dance.[28]
 Pankaj Charan parted ways with Jayantika over the way Odissi was being constructed.
+Of the twentieth-century revivalists, most of the male gurus had trained as gotipuas in their childhood, as a result, the most recognisable aspects of Odissi’s physical vocabulary, are derived from this tradition.
+This includes the signature stances—chowk, a symmetrical, square-shaped posture that is believed to reflect the image of Jagannath, and tribhang, an asymmetrical posture that looks like an S-shaped curve resulting from three deflections in the body at the knee, torso and neck—from which Odissi movements are created.
+The characteristic upper torso movement, which is coordinated with the head and neck movement while maintaining the body’s central axis, is also derived from this tradition.
+Postures and movements from gotipua dancing were modified for the stylised and codified Odissi vocabulary in conjunction with studying the temple sculptures of Bhubaneswar and Konark.

 Jayantika’s work was framed in conversation with a broader understanding of the ‘classical’ developing in Indian arts, especially dance, in a pan-Indian context.
 Odissi followed the example of existing classical dances like Bharatanatyam and Kathakali, by looking to textual sources to theorise the existing practices of dance and to build new knowledge.
 In Sanskrit the term for classical dance is shastriya nritya (in Odia it is shastriya nrutya), which can be translated as scriptural dance..
-By demonstrating a connection with texts like the NatyashastraAbhinaya DarpanaAbhinaya Chandrika, etc., Jayantika hoped to win greater legitimacy for Odissi’s claim for classical status.
+By demonstrating a connection with texts like the Natyashastra, Abhinaya Darpana, Abhinaya Chandrika, etc., Jayantika hoped to win greater legitimacy for Odissi’s claim for classical status.
 To this end, Mayadhar Raut received an Odisha government scholarship to study Bharatanatyam and Kathakali at Kalakshetra (a school started by Rukmini Devi Arundale in Madras in 1936) between 1955–1959, to inform the work of Jayantika.
 He brought back practical and theoretical information, such as the application of codified gestures (mudra viniyoga) from the Abhinaya Darpana in dance, which became part of the developing Odissi pedagogy, as well as the choreographic device of using sanchari bhava (transitory sentiments) to build the sthai (dominant mood) of a composition, which helped expand the repertoire for performance.
 Sanjukta Panigrahi and Minati Misra also trained in Bharatanatyam at Kalakshetra.

-From the 1960s onwards, the five-part repertoire developed by Jayantika—mangalacharanbatu/sthaipallaviabhinaya and moksha—gradually became the most widely practised by Odissi dancers.
+From the 1960s onwards, the five-part repertoire developed by Jayantika—mangalacharan, batu/sthai, pallavi, abhinaya and moksha—gradually became the most widely practised by Odissi dancers.
 These dance pieces, each between 5–15 minutes long, incorporate aspects of the Odissi’s multiple roots.

-• mangalacharan (auspicious ceremony), includes mancha pravesh (entering the stage), pushpanjali (flower offering), bhumi pranam (paying respect to the earth), vandana (prayer to a deity), sabha pranam (jagaran nritya + trikhandi pranam [paying respect to god, teachers and rasikas]);
+- mangalacharan (auspicious ceremony), includes mancha pravesh (entering the stage), pushpanjali (flower offering), bhumi pranam (paying respect to the earth), vandana (prayer to a deity), sabha pranam (jagaran nritya + trikhandi pranam [paying respect to god, teachers and rasikas]);

-• batu/sthai (enduring/permanent/steady) is in the category of nritta (abstract or pure dance)—it establishes the core physical grammar of the dance drawn from sculptures and gotipua movements, with bhangis, belis and arasas (postures, movements and short dance phrases), supported by ukutas (rhythmic phrases) and a repeated musical refrain;
+- batu/sthai (enduring/permanent/steady) is in the category of nritta (abstract or pure dance)—it establishes the core physical grammar of the dance drawn from sculptures and gotipua movements, with bhangis, belis and arasas (postures, movements and short dance phrases), supported by ukutas (rhythmic phrases) and a repeated musical refrain;

-• pallavi (expanding/blossoming) is also an abstract dance where the rhythm, melody and dance begin to be elaborated and embellished;
+- pallavi (expanding/blossoming) is also an abstract dance where the rhythm, melody and dance begin to be elaborated and embellished;

-• in abhinaya (to carry forward/dramatic representation for the stage), Sanskrit and Odia texts are interpreted through dance.
+- in abhinaya (to carry forward/dramatic representation for the stage), Sanskrit and Odia texts are interpreted through dance.
 These primarily include the Gitagovinda and poetry written by sixteenth–eighteenth-century Odia Bhakti poets like Upendra Bhanja, Banamali Das, Baladev Rath, etc.; and

-• the concluding dance moksha (liberation) is danced to drumming with an emphasis on rhythmic patterns and speed.
+- the concluding dance moksha (liberation) is danced to drumming with an emphasis on rhythmic patterns and speed.

 The path from mangalacharan to moksha is infinitely repeatable but can be different each time it is danced.
 Dancers can adapt this repertoire to the demands of the performance, for instance, shorter programmes may require the omission of one or more elements while for a longer programme a dancer may present two pallavis or a saabhinaya pallavi (abhinaya combined with pure dance).